poiiiicen/Hardware-Series-Class/README.md

-# Logic-Computer-Design
+# Hardware-Series-Class
-A new project on Logic-Computer Design Class
+Some experiment projects on different Hardware Class.